hudikhq/hoodik/README.md

 ## Features

 - **End-to-end encryption** — files are encrypted in the browser with AEGIS-128L before upload and decrypted after download; file keys are wrapped with a quantum-resistant X25519 + ML-KEM-768 hybrid (RSA on legacy accounts)
-- **Secure search** — file metadata is tokenized and hashed so the server can match search queries without storing plaintext names
+- **Secure search** — file metadata is tokenized and tagged with a key the server never sees, so it can match a query without being able to read the index
 - **Encrypted notes** — create and edit rich markdown notes with a WYSIWYG editor; content is encrypted, auto-saved, and searchable just like uploaded files
 - **Public sharing links** — share files via a link; the recipient decrypts everything in their browser with the key in the URL fragment, and the server never decrypts a public link
 - **Two-factor authentication** — optional TOTP-based 2FA per user